Khemy543/calendarity/docs/demo.md

 </script>
 # Demo

-FnLayout is a headless component for supplying state management and an API for UiLayout implementations.
+Calendarity is a modern, customizable calendar application built with Vue.js, Sass, and Pinia.

 ::: raw
 <div class="v-body">